nicholas-long/environment/zet/20230925193834/README.md

   - [20230929064428](/zet/20230929064428/README.md) script to check for beginfile usage
 - linking documents was initially broken, but seems to be working now after changing one problem script to gawk
   - the particular script that was fixed on the mac is called `parseids`
-- [ ] unlinking documents doesn't work
+- [x] unlinking documents doesn't work
+  - fixed. was due to differences with `sed -i`
 - [ ] adding and deleting tags doesn't work
 - many things are broken in enrich
 - navigation and editing documents work